usnistgov/800-63-3/sp800-63b/sec3_definitions.md

 The process of establishing confidence in the identity of users or information systems.
 Authentication of users (subscribers) implies confirmation of the subscriber's presence and intent to authenticate.

 #### Authentication Protocol
-A defined sequence of messages between a claimant and a verifier that demonstrates that the claimant has possession and control of a valid authenticator to establish his/her identity.
+A defined sequence of messages between a claimant and a verifier that demonstrates that the claimant has possession and control of one or more valid authenticators to establish his/her identity.
 Secure authentication protocols also demonstrate to the claimant that he or she is communicating with the intended verifier.

 #### Authentication Protocol Run
 An exchange of messages between a claimant and a verifier that results in authentication (or authentication failure) between the two parties.